 Retford was largely destroyed by a fire in 1528, but prospered during the 18th and 19th centuries with the coming of the Great North Road (1766), the Chesterfield Canal (1777) and the railways (1849).
-The fine Georgian and Victorian frontages and a large number of former coaching inns can still be seen in the town to this day.
+The fine Georgian and Victorian frontages and numerous former coaching inns can still be seen in the town to this day.

 The origins of the name Retford are still not know, although speculation states that the name probably comes from an ancient ford crossing the River Idle.
 It was originally named Redforde because of the frequent crossing of people and livestock disturbing the red clay on the river bed, which would tinge the water red.